nebari-dev/nebari/docs/docs/development.md

 ## Local Testing

 Local testing is a great way to test the components of QHub.
-While it does test most of everything is does not test cloud provisioned components such as the managed kubernetes cluster, vpcs, managed container registries etc.
+While it does test most of everything it does not test cloud provisioned components such as the managed kubernetes cluster, vpcs, managed container registries, etc.

 This guide assumes that you have the QHub Cloud repository downloaded and you are at the root of the repository.